 This market report looks at the fixed-line market in Asia and provides an overview of some of the main players in that segment of the market within the various economies of Asia.

-The standout market in terms of fixed-line subscribers is China with its 365 million subscribers by end 2007 to an estimated 325 million by end 2009, the country still represents almost 60% of the total regional subscriber base.
-As shown in the table below, China is well ahead of the rest of the market in this respect.
-It is interesting to note that a number of the highly sophisticated telecom markets in Asia are also highly penetrated fixed-line markets; leaders in this regard are Taiwan (63% teledensity) and Hong Kong (54%).
-These two are followed by Singapore (42%) and Japan (38%).
+The standout market in terms of fixed-line subscribers has been China.
+Despite declining from 365 million subscribers by end 2007 to an estimated 325 million by end 2009, the country still represents almost 60% of the total regional subscriber base.
+As shown in the Table below, China is well ahead of the rest of the market in this respect.
+It is interesting to note that a number of the highly sophisticated telecom markets in Asia are also highly penetrated fixed-line markets; leaders in this regard are Taiwan (62% teledensity), Hong Kong (59%) and South Korea (44%).
+These are followed by Singapore (40%) and Japan (38%).
 As Singapore had only around 1.8 million fixed-line subscribers in 2009 it did not qualify to be included in the Table below.
 Nevertheless it remained a significant fixed-line market with its 40% penetration.

 Data in this report is the latest available at the time of preparation and may not be for the current year.